AngeloGaeta1990/Password_generator/README.md

 ## Deployment
 ---
 ### Heroku
-The deployment has been performed on heroku as follows:
+The deployment has been performed on Heroku as follows:

 1. **Create a Heroku Account:**
     If you don't have a Heroku account, sign up for one at Heroku's website.

-2. **Log In to Heroku:**
+1. **Log In to Heroku:**
 Log in to your Heroku account using your credentials.

-3. **Access Heroku Dashboard:**
+1. **Access Heroku Dashboard:**
-After logging in, you'll be directed to your Heroku dashboard.
+After logging in,  the website will direct you to your Heroku dashboard.

-4. **Create a New App:**
+1. **Create a New App:**
 To deploy your GitHub repository on Heroku, click the "New" button on the top right corner of the dashboard and select "Create new app."

-5. **Name Your App:**
+1. **Name Your App:**
 Choose a unique name for your app.
-If you have a specific name in mind, enter it in the "App name" field.
+If you have a specific one in mind, enter it in the "App name" field.
 Otherwise, Heroku will suggest a name for you.

-6. **Choose a Region:**
+1. **Choose a Region:**
 Select the region closest to your intended audience or location.
-This determines the data center where your app will be hosted.
+The latter determines the data centre where to host your app.
 Click the "Create app" button when you're ready.

-7. **Connect to GitHub:**
+1. **Connect to GitHub:**
 In your app's dashboard, go to the "Deploy" tab.
 In the "Deployment method" section, choose "GitHub."

-8. **Add Config Vars:**
+1. **Add Config Vars:**
 On the "Deploy tab", navigate to the "Settings" tab.
 Scroll down to the "Config Vars" section and click the "Reveal Config Vars" button, then add a new configuration variable by entering "port" as the key and "8000" as the value, then click "Add."

-9. **Buildpacks**
+1. **Buildpacks**
-On the "settings" tab scroll down to the "Buildpacks" section and click the "Add buildpack" button.
+On the "Settings" tab, scroll down to the "Buildpacks" section and click the "Add buildpack" button.
 Select "Python" as the buildpack and save your changes.
-Repeat this step and this time add "node.js" as the buildpack instead of Python.
+Repeat this step and add "node.js" as the "buildpack" instead of Python.

-10. **Buildpacks verification**
+1. **Buildpacks verification**
-Ensure that the buildpacks are in the correct order.
-If "node.js" is listed first, you can drag "Python" upwards to make it the first buildpack in the list.
+Ensure that the "buildpacks" are in the correct order.
+If "node.js" is listed first, you can drag "Python" upwards to make it the first "buildpack" in the list.

-11. **Authorize Heroku to Access GitHub:**
+1. **Authorize Heroku to Access GitHub:**
-On the "Deploy tab" Click the "Connect to GitHub" button.
+On the "Deploy tab", click the "Connect to GitHub" button.
 Heroku will ask for permission to access your GitHub repositories.
 Authorize Heroku to access your GitHub account.

-12. **Search for Your GitHub Repository:**
+1. **Search for Your GitHub Repository:**
 After authorization, you can search for your GitHub repository by entering its name in the search box.
-Once you find it, click the "Connect" button next to your repository.
+Once you find it, click the "Connect" button (next to your Github repo).

-13. **Set Up Automatic or Manual Deployment:**
+1. **Set Up Automatic or Manual Deployment:**
 Heroku provides two deployment options:

- - **Automatic Deploys:** Whenever you push changes to your GitHub repository, Heroku will automatically deploy the latest version.
+    - **Automatic Deploys:** Heroku will deploy the latest version automatically whenever you push changes to your GitHub repository.
     - **Manual Deploy:** You can manually choose a branch to deploy.
-This is useful for controlling when updates go live.
+The latter helps in controlling when updates go live.
-14. **Choose Your Deployment Branch**:
+1. **Choose Your Deployment Branch**:
 If you selected manual deployment, choose the branch you want to deploy from the dropdown menu.

-15. **Deploy Branch:**
+1. **Deploy Branch:**
 Click the "Deploy Branch" button (for manual deployment) or "Enable Automatic Deploys" (for automatic deployment).
 Heroku will initiate the deployment process, which may take a few minutes.

-16. **View Deployment Logs:**
+1. **View Deployment Logs:**
 You can monitor the deployment process by clicking the "View" button in the "Build log" section.

-17. **Access Your Deployed App:**
+1. **Access Your Deployed App:**
 Once the deployment is successful, you can access your deployed app by clicking the "Open app" button at the top of the page.

 ### Local